pixlee/android-sdk/README.md

 PXLClient.initialize(<API KEY>, <SECRET KEY>);
 ```

 Now wen you want to upload a photo in your application, simply call the `uploadImage` method of the PXLAlbum object you are using.
-This woul look something like this:
+This would look something like this:

 ```
 #!java